pierrot-lc/website/website/index.md

 d'Azur][inria] and [I3S lab][i3s] ([CNRS][cnrs]/[UCA][uca]).
 My PhD will be done under the
 supervision of [Emanuele Natale][ema-natale] and [Frédéric Giroire][fred-giroire].

-I'm specializing in *Neural Combinatorial Optimization* and *Neural Algorithmic Reasoning*.
-I'm also interested into *Neural Adaptive Computation*, which I think is key to make deep learning models to execute an algorithm.
+I'm specializing in **Neural Combinatorial Optimization** and **Neural Algorithmic Reasoning**.
+I'm also interested into **Neural Adaptive Computation**, which I think is key to make deep learning models to execute an `algorithm`.
 I love Deep Learning in general, tinkering with computers and open source softwares.

 My PhD is funded by the [DS4H scholarship][ds4h].